 To start writing code in Visual Basic 2015, click on any part of the form to go into the code window as shown in Figure 4.1.
 This is the structure of an event procedure.
-In this case, the event procedure is to load Form1 and it starts with Private Sub and end with End Sub.
-This procedure includes the Form1 class and the event Load, and they are bind together with an underscore, i.e. Form_Load.
+In this case, the event procedure is to load Form1 and it starts with Private Sub and ends with End Sub.
+This procedure includes the Form1 class and the event Load, and they are bound together with an underscore, i.e. Form_Load.
 It does nothing other than loading an empty form.
 To make the load event does something, insert the statement

 MsgBox (“Welcome to Visual Basic 2015″)

 * You will notice that above Private Sub structure there is a preceding keyword Public Class Form1.
 This is the concept of an object-oriented programming language.
 When we start a windows application in Visual Basic 2015, we will see a default form with the name Form1 appears in the IDE, it is actually the Form1 Class that inherits from the Form class System.Windows.Forms.Form.
 A class has events as it creates an instant of a class or an object.

-You can also write code to perform arithmetic calculation.
+You can also write code to perform an arithmetic calculation.
 For example, you can use the MsgBox and the arithmetic operator plus to perform an addition of two numbers, as shown below: